dart-archive/www.dartlang.org/src/site/_includes/language-tour/operators/index.markdown

 ### Bitwise and shift operators

 You can manipulate the individual bits of objects in Dart.
-Usually, you'd use these operators with integers.
+Usually, you use these operators with integers.

 <table class="operatorTable">
   <tr> <th> Operator </th> <th> Meaning </th> </tr>